-Skeleton in the Dumbwaiter
+Skeleton in the Basement

-As I mentioned in my review of "Framed for Murder: A Fixer Upper Mystery", I am sure there will be those who having enjoyed the series of books written by Kate Carlisle on which these movies are based will enjoy this movie I am just as sure there will be those like me who will think here is a another routine amateur detective movie shown on Hallmark Movies & Mysteries.
-That isn't me knocking "Concrete Evidence: A Fixer Upper Mystery" as it is an enjoyable movie but it is one which certainly feels like it has been built to the routine formula which has are small business woman using sleuthing skills and typically she not only has a handsome guy who she is friendly with but also a few other friends who get involved in her amateur detective work.
+As I mentioned in my review of "Framed for Murder: A Fixer Upper Mystery", I am sure there will be those who having enjoyed the series of books written by Kate Carlisle, on which these movies are based, will enjoy this movie.
+I am just as sure there will be those, like me, who will think "Concrete Evidence: A Fixer Upper Mystery" is a another routine amateur detective movie shown on Hallmark Movies & Mysteries.
+That isn't me knocking "Concrete Evidence: A Fixer Upper Mystery" as it is an enjoyable movie but it is one which certainly feels like it has been built to the formula which has are small business woman using sleuthing skills to solve a crime and typically she not only has a handsome guy who she is friendly with but also a few other friends who get involved in her amateur detective work.

 What this all boils down to is that "Concrete Evidence: A Fixer Upper Mystery" is simply another Hallmark Movies & Mysteries amateur detective movie which nicely fits in to their growing number of these movies.
-It won't be for everyone and for me whilst there was nothing majorly wrong with it the whole familiarity of the formula is starting to grow a little tedious.
+It won't be for everyone and for me whilst there was nothing majorly wrong with it the whole familiarity of the formula is starting to grow a little thin.